altansaid/plab2projectnew/SECURITY_DEPLOYMENT_GUIDE.md

 ### 1. Environment Variables Configuration

-Create a `.env.production` file with the following secure values:
+Create a `.env` file with the following secure values:

 ```bash
 # Database Configuration (Replace with your production database)